 Any increase projected in the unit cost per service must be demonstrated to not exceed the Medical Consumer Price Index unless a higher rate can be justified.

 c.
 The utilization component to be applied to unit cost must include a utilization rate for each individual type of service.
+The utilization rate must be reasonably estimated based on a comparable population.
 In waiver renewal requests, HCFA expects utilization trends established during the waiver to be documented and continue through the renewal period.

-d. .
+d.
+If bundling of services is authorized, you must document the cost and utilization of each component service that makes up the bundled service to support the final cost and utilization of the bundled service used in the cost effectiveness or cost neutrality formula.

-.
+e.
 For each service, multiply the unit cost times the utilization rate to derive the service cost per recipient.
 (See NOTE.)

+f.
 Multiply the service cost per recipient by the number of recipients expected to need each type of service to obtain an overall cost per service.

-.
+g.
 Add together the overall cost per service for all services to obtain an overall cost for waiver services.

-.
+h.
 Divide the overall cost of waiver services by the C value as defined in subsection C.1. to obtain the D value.
-(C X D) equals the overall cost of waiver services in step .
+(C X D) equals the overall cost of waiver services in step g.

-.
+i.
 The following is an example of how the derivation of the D value may be displayed:

 Waiver Unit No. of Recipients Average Units Per Total